Blake McMeekin

 Growing products by starting from simulations of organizational systems

-Studying these organizational dynamics are what led to the creation of this website and design company, Alterity, as these organizational dynamics can continuously create unique things using creative processes closer to what we find in nature.
+Studying systems theory and dynamics of nature also led to the creation of this website and design company, Alterity, as these organizational dynamics can continuously create unique things using creative processes closer to what we find in nature.

-An unexpected side-effect of this research has been a number of consulting conversations with business owners about business systems, incentive structures, marketing strategy, and product direction.
+A side-effect of this research has been a number of consulting conversations with business owners about their business systems, incentive structures, marketing strategy, and product direction.
 This has supported successful product lines, fundraising, business models, and companies.
-I love these consulting conversations, and I’m always open to new ones.
+I love these consulting conversations, and I’m always open to new ones!

 Here’s some of my writing related to systems analysis: